jeanbza/golang-index/README.md

 - This fetches _every repo and tag_.
 It's only useful for github instances with a small/medium amount of content (~1000 repos with ~100 tags each, for example).
 - This never updates its list of repos.
 - This does not implement the full set of https://sum.golang.org/ -specified index features.
 - pkgsite/worker expects the index to have an https endpoint.
 This only serves http.
-You can get around this issue by commenting out the https validation at `pkgsite/internal/index/index.go`'s `New()` function.

 Most of these are easy to fix, and may be fixed in the future.